A Day In The Life Of A Freelance Proofreader

 3:00 – 4:00 pm School Pickup & Socializing

 I put away all my work and quickly tidy up our condo.
 Then I head out to pick my son up from school.
 We usually stay in the school yard for a while so he can play.
-I also get to spend time chatting with friends and being social—often it’s the only time I get to be social during the day.
+I also get to spend time chatting with friends—often it’s the only time I get to be social and interact with other humans.

 4:00 – 7:30 pm Dinner & Family Time